PlummersSoftwareLLC/Primes/PrimeRust/solution_1/README.md

 - link time optimisation and `codegen-units=1`
 - pay attention to [.cargo/config](.cargo/config) if you want to run it on, say, Mac.

-[rust_quickstart]:# Quick start for non-Rust people
+# Quick start for those interested in Rust

 Install Rust.
 It's really easy: https://www.rust-lang.org/learn/get-started.
 On Linux, it's just `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`; probably the same or similar on Mac.
 On Windows, just grab the installer from the link.

-There is a convenient [run.sh](run.sh) file that runs both variants with defaults.
+There is a convenient [run.sh](run.sh) file that builds and runs the solution.

 Alternately, in the directory containing this README file,
 - run tests: `cargo test`
 - build: `cargo build --release`
-- run: `target/release/prime-sieve-rust`
+- run: `target/release/prime-sieve-rust` or `cargo run --release`
     - for help with command line parameters: `target/release/prime-sieve-rust --help`
     - this allows you to specify sieve size, threads, etc.

 It'll take a little while to compile the first time.
 Because Rust.
 It's doing a fair bit of work :)

 To play with the code, the simplest approach is to use *Visual Studio Code* and install the `rust-analyzer` plugin.

+And if you want to learn more, there are tons of great resources, including a good introductory book, on https://www.rust-lang.org/learn/get-started

 ## Docker